thamipontes/task-rust/README.md

 ```bash
 docker-compose up -d
 ```
+ps: it might take a while

 ## Pgadmin
 With Pgadmin you will be able to see the data that is being saved in the database.
 - Access the link http://localhost:5050/
 - Log in with the username and password below:
   - User: pgadmin4@pgadmin.org
   - Password: admin
-- Right click on Servers and select Create > Server
+- Right click on Servers and select Register > Server
 - In the General tab, enter the server name as "Tasks"
 - In the Connection tab, enter the data below:
     - Host name/address: host.docker.internal